WordPress/twentytwenty/CONTRIBUTING.md

 ### Usage instructions

-- After making a change to `style.css`, which affects RTL, run `npm run build:rtl` from within the theme directory to build `style-rtl.css` with your changes.
+- After making a change to a CSS, which affects RTL, run `npm run build:rtl` from within the theme directory to build `style-rtl.css` with your changes.
-- After making a change to `assets/css/editor-style-block.css`, which affects RTL, run `npm run build:rtl-esb` from within the theme directory to build `assets/css/editor-style-block-rtl.css` with your changes.
-- After making a change to `assets/css/editor-style-classic.css`, which affects RTL, run `npm run build:rtl-esc` from within the theme directory to build `assets/css/editor-style-classic-rtl.css` with your changes.